yourseulah/CSIS-3275-001-Software-Engineering-Vue.js/README.md

 - `<style></style>`

 ### `EnrolmentForm.vue` : child component

-- v-model enables changed values to be saved in stage variables
+- v-model enables changed values to be saved in stage variables declared in data() in <script>

 ```vue
 <template>